Home grants Earn Cash by Making Your Own Energy

-Once you’ve ensured your home is as well insulated and as energy efficient as possible, you may want to consider generating your own energy using ‘green’ renewable energy technologies, such as wind and solar power.
-This is known as microgeneration.
+Producing your own energy using ‘green’ renewable energy technologies, such as wind and solar power is called microgeneration.

-Most microgeneration technologies are expensive, but the Feed-in Tariff (FIT) can help with the cost.
-The FIT and the Renewable Heat Incentive (RHI) have replaced grants that were previously provided through the government’s Low Carbon Buildings Programme.
+Most microgeneration technologies are expensive to install, but there are two schemes that can help with the cost by offering long-term payments in return for you generating your own energy.
+The Feed-in Tariffs (FITs) and the Renewable Heat Incentive (RHI) replace grants that until 2010 were previously provided through the government’s Low Carbon Buildings Programme.

-In Northern Ireland, support for renewables is available not through a Feed-in Tariff, but through the Northern Ireland Renewable Obligation Certificate (NIROC).
+In Northern Ireland, support for renewables is available through the Northern Ireland Renewables Obligation Certificate (NIROC).

-In addition, any unused or excess electricity can be sold back to the national grid (known as the export tariff), and households will also benefit from bill savings made by not using mains electricity.
+In addition, any electricity you don't use can be sold back to the national grid (known as the export tariff).
+You'll also save money on your energy bills by not using mains electricity.

-To qualify for FIT payments, your microgeneration equipment has to be certified by the Microgeneration Certification Scheme (MCS) and the installer has to be certified, too.
+To qualify for FIT payments, your installer and the microgeneration equipment has to be certified by the Microgeneration Certification Scheme (MCS).
+To find out more, read our Feed-in Tariffs guide.

-A similar scheme to FIT launched in 2014 for heat-generating renewable technologies, such as solar thermal panels and heat pumps.
+The RHI scheme is similar to FIT, but is for heat-generating renewable technologies such as solar thermal panels and heat pumps.

-Owners of these technologies can receive a guaranteed payment for every unit of heat they generate and will also benefit from savings on their heating bill.
-As heat cannot be sold to other users, there isn't an equivalent to the FIT export tariff.
+If you own these technologies, you can get a guaranteed payment for every unit of heat generated.
+Plus, you'll benefit from savings on your heating bill.
+But since heat can't be sold to other users, there's no equivalent to the FITs export tariff.

 For a detailed guide to the RHI, see RHI explained.